In this week’s Torah portion, God tells the Children of Israel (Exodus 25:8): “Make me a sanctuary and I will dwell among you.”

 Gimilut Chasadim is the outward expression of our divinity.
 It is the means by which we lift ourselves above our animal nature.
 It is the antidote to counteract the suffering and cruelty that are endemic to life in this world.

-These three great spiritual forces are the foundation of the world, the pillars that uphold the whole of existence.
+These three great spiritual forces are the foundation of the world, the pillars that uphold the temple of the heart.

 These three concepts can also be seen in a different light – as the three pillars that upheld Rabbinic Judaism.
 The combined practice of these three principles brought balance, harmony and firmness to the world of the rabbis.